How to take on an apprentice and what you need to consider

 You could also advertise for an apprentice.
 There are several ways to do this, including:

-- You could also use the Job Centre Plus website and other job agencies, as well as making use of specialist apprenticeship websites, and local newspapers.
+- You could also use Jobcentre Plus and other job agencies, as well as making use of specialist apprenticeship websites, and local newspapers.

 - It may also be worth contacting schools, colleges and universities to see if they know of any students looking for an apprenticeship.